Skip to navigation Skip to content

 On the same day as request, route the Refund for Approval intray to an SSO for authorisation.

-Note: seek SSO assistance before remitting and refunding paid late payment penalties (LPP).
+Seek SSO assistance before remitting and refunding paid late payment penalties (LPP).
 Remitting and refunding paid LPP’s draws funds from consolidated revenue.
 The criteria for remitting LPP’s must be met otherwise this is not an authorised use of consolidated revenue.
+See Child support late payment penalties and estimate penalties

 Error message